 Prof. Dr Karsten Buse is Director of Fraunhofer IPM.
 Associated with this position is the professorship for Optical Systems at the neighbouring Department of Microsystems Engineering IMTEK of the University of Freiburg.
 This has succeeded in establishing a link between university research and the industrial implementation of research results.

-Since October 2019, Karsten Buse is chairman of the Fraunhofer Group for Light & Surfaces and member of the Presidential Council.
+Since October 2019, Karsten Buse is chairman of the Fraunhofer Group for Light & Surfaces and member of the twelve-strong Presidential Council.